-The motion sensor suite in the IMU contains rate sensors that measure the angular movements of the vessel and accelerometers that measure the vertical and lateral boat movement.
-These signals are communicated to the ECM on a CANbus connection inside the Seakeeper's wiring harness.
+The motion sensor suite in the IMU measures the angular movements of the vessel and the vertical and lateral boat movement.
+These signals are communicated to the ECM through the Seakeeper's wiring harness.

 1.6 Brake

 The brake mechanism consists of two hydraulic cylinders that attach to a crank arm on the Seakeeper gimbal shaft.
 The Seakeeper controller modulates how fast the oil can flow through a control valve thus controlling the precession rate of the Seakeeper.